Cost of Plasterboard Installation

 How Much Does It Cost To Fit Drywall?

-The concept of drywalling or plasterboarding your house, rather than having a more traditional wet plaster applied to each room, has become increasingly popular in the UK.
+The concept of drywalling or plasterboarding your home, rather than having a more traditional method of wet plaster applied to each room, has become increasingly popular in the UK.

-Drywall is also known as plasterboard (sometimes referred to as wallboard or gypsum board), is a panel made of calcium sulfate dihydrate (gypsum) with or without additives, that's usually encased between two outer layers of paper.
-These drywalls are used in the construction of interior walls and ceilings.
+Drywall is also known as plasterboard (sometimes referred to as wallboard or gypsum board), a panel made of calcium sulfate dihydrate (gypsum) encased between two outer layers of paper, used in the construction of interior walls and ceilings.

 It's recommended to get up to 3 quotes to get the best price for drywalling your home.
 MyJobQuote has plenty of plasterers or renderers that can help with a variety of similar jobs in your home.